Skip to content

 Locking Dividers

 Dividers may be locked in order to prevent it from moving when not in developer mode.
-A small lock will appear over the divider configuration button
+A small lock will appear over the divider configuration button:

 Alignment